-As E gets older, her orthotic and therapy needs change as well.
-This is very individual, but I will update with what is working (or hasn’t worked) for us!
+As E gets older, her orthotic and therapy needs change.
+This is very individual, but I will update with what is working (or what hasn’t worked) for us!

 Since then, I have learned to SLOW DOWN.
 Yes, therapy is important.
 But not at the sacrifice of personhood.
 E is so much more than a “tricky” arm and leg.
 I would love to maximize her abilities and prevent future complications, but what is even more important to me is her heart.
 Wise advice from those further down the road than us – Recovery is a marathon, not a sprint.
 You don’t have to do it all today. 🙂

 Thumb Splint – E still typically keeps her thumb postured in her palm unless consciously opening it.
 We have found two options useful to us – one is the SPIO wrist/thumb sleeve.
 It probably works better than the McKie for keeping the thumb joint out and stable, but it is kind of tight on E’s arm and didn’t fit very long (she has chubby arms); we didn’t find it helped with the wrist.
 Cost is around $31 and it can be ordered online (http://www.spioworks.com/category/31/wrist-and-hand).
 Our mainstay for the thumb has been the McKie thumb splint.
 Measuring is easy and we have had no issues ordering online – cost is around $25. (http://www.mckiesplints.com/features.htm).
 The palmar surface is nice and open with this splint.